Nelly Furtado: Personal life

+Furtado learned Portuguese up to the age of 12.
+She studied Spanish in high school and in 2009 estimated that her command of it was fifty to sixty percent.
+At the age of 14 she dated rapper Prevail, who went on to form Swollen Members.
+After Prevail stopped contacting her, she wrote many songs, describing it to Vice as her "first puppy love heartbreak".
+She also said "he helped birth the R&B singer in me".
+The pair later collaborated on the Swollen Members track "Breath".

 From 2001 to 2005, Furtado was in a relationship with Jasper Gahunia.
 Their daughter was born in September 2003.
 On July 19, 2008, Furtado married sound engineer Demacio Castellon, with whom she had worked on Loose.
 They separated in 2016.
-She has a daughter and son with American rapper Jerry.
+She has a daughter and son with American rapper Jerry (FKA Hodgy Beats).

 In a June 2006 interview with Genre magazine, when asked if she had "ever felt an attraction to women", Furtado replied, "Absolutely.
 Women are beautiful and sexy".
 Some considered this an announcement of her bisexuality; in August 2006, she clarified that she was "straight, but very open-minded".

 In November 2006, Furtado revealed that she once turned down US$500,000 to pose fully clothed in Playboy.
-Furtado learned Portuguese up to the age of 12.
-She studied Spanish in high school and in 2009 estimated that her command of it was fifty to sixty percent.

 Furtado publicly endorsed Green Party leader Elizabeth May in Saanich-Gulf Islands during the federal election in 2011.

 In March 2017, Furtado stated that she resided in Toronto and New York City.
 In an April 2017 interview with DIY magazine, Furtado revealed she had purchased an apartment in New York City.
 In a May 2023 interview with Fault magazine, Furtado revealed she had recently been diagnosed with ADHD.